mckennapsean/dissertation/content/07-reflect.md

-At first, our collaborator explored 38,365 genes in two regions of the brain, with 22 observations, using the s-CorrPlot, shown in the top of [@fig:gene-case-study].
+At first, our collaborator explored 38,365 genes in two regions of the brain, with 22 observations, using the s-CorrPlot, shown at the top of [@fig:gene-case-study].
 Since each gene can exist in either brain region, this refers to a combined total of 76,730 variables.
 The gene expression levels measured in brain region 1 are shown in red, and those in brain region 2 are